Attention

 rcctl stop ldapd

-rcctl start ldapd
+.rcctl start ldapd

-# ldapadd -x -D 'cn=Manager,dc=xx,dc=xx' -W -f /path/to/backup.ldif
+by the real path of backup LDIF file.# ldapadd -x -D 'cn=Manager,dc=xx,dc=xx' -W -f /path/to/backup.ldif

 If you're restoring LDAP data from an old iRedMail server, you should add missing LDAP attribute/values, which are introduced in newer iRedMail releases, by following step below: After LDAP Restore.